 The constraints can feel killing – time, money – and when you run out of hours, it’s disconcerting to hand off work you know to be sub-par, or at least, sub-par when it comes to your own quality standards.

 Creatives Dealing With Clients

 In discussion with my son, I counseled from my own experience.
 As the years go on he will be more comfortable in dealing with clients, not to mention the necessary legal, financial, and other elements of infrastructure that are required if you’re to run a business.
 He’s already familiar with chasing someone down for a payment.
 That’s been a tough lesson for him in the past year, as he produced logo work on commission, didn’t ask for a deposit up front, delivered his work and then had to hound his clients to finally get paid.

 That’s a tough lesson I learned years ago, yet one more headache – even when you get partial payments up front and put everything in writing – that those who don’t work as freelancers don’t have to face.

-I also mentioned to him that in the future he may find partners who love dealing with clients and bring a facility with the finance side that he’s not interested in.
+I also mentioned to him that in the future, he may find partners who love dealing with clients, and others who bring a facility for finance that he’s not interested in.
 We don’t have to “be” everything or “do” everything.
-When we specialize, or even narrow to several specialties, we’re better positioned to ensure that quality that began the discussion.
+When we specialize, or even narrow to several specialties, we’re better positioned to ensure the desired quality that began the discussion.

-We kept circling back to quality – and indirectly, the full sense of self you experience when you know you’ve produced an excellent result, when you feel that your work will be well-received, when you know you will be paid… And for my son, that “payment” is knowing he’s produced something he can be proud of, and his professor will appreciate the way he’s solved the theoretical client challenge.
+We kept circling back to quality – and indirectly, the full sense of self you experience when you know you’ve produced an excellent result, when you feel that your work will be well-received, when you know you will be paid… And for my son, for now, that “payment” is knowing he’s produced something he can be proud of, and his professor will appreciate the way he’s solved the theoretical client challenge.

 Good Writing, Good Editing, Managing Expectations